JKaszczynski/recruitment-task/README.md

 In the resource folder there is an example csv file called "example_file.csv".
 To use own source file, paste the path to desired file in the "application.properties" under property "kyotu.temperature.file.path".

-By default cache is being pre populated on application startup, which may result in a long application startup time.
-To change the default behavior set property value of "kyotu.temperature.file.init-cache" to "false" in "applicaiton.properties".
+At the application startup cache is being prepopulated, which may result in a long application startup time based on the source file size.
+Approximately every 60 seconds app checks if source file has changed, and if so, app repopulates the cache.